SideScrollUI/SideScroll/README.md

 # SideScroll
-SideScroll is an AvaloniaUI library for navigating sideways through a tree of Tabs.
+SideScroll is a cross platform AvaloniaUI library for navigating sideways through a tree of Tabs.
 Multiple paths can viewed at once, and new tabs will load as you scroll to the right.

 ## Features
 * .NET Cross Platform UI Framework that can run on any Windows, MacOS, or Linux system